AaronZ345/StyleSinger/README.md

 By default, this implementation uses as many GPUs in parallel as returned by `torch.cuda.device_count()`.
 You can specify which GPUs to use by setting the `CUDA_DEVICES_AVAILABLE` environment variable before running the training module.

-## Inference towards style transfer for Chinese singing voices
+## Inference for Chinese singing voices

 Here we provide a speech synthesis pipeline using StyleSinger.